-- Will Wagner in Avalon High.
-Not so surprising, since he's the modern reincarnation of King Arthur.
+- Avalon High: Will Wagner, not so surprising, since he's the modern reincarnation of King Arthur.

 - Subverted in the Stephen King novel Rage, where the local BMOC proves to be almost as messed up as the guy who just shot two teachers and is holding the rest of the class hostage.

 - Bully.
-Hopkins is a class example, with his position being directly referred to as 'King of the school' on a number of occasions.
+Jimmy Hopkins is a class example, with his position being directly called 'king of the school' on a number of occasions.
 Of course, he's only this during certain parts of the game, since the rest basically concerns him fighting to GET to this station.
-However, he's got the qualifications at all times: Smart enough to ace every class, tough enough to beat down the entire football-team (literally), and charming enough to score with literally every girl in school (and quite a few of the boys, too).
+However, he's got the qualifications at all times: Smart enough to ace every class, tough enough to beat down the entire football team (literally), and charming enough to score with literally every girl in school (and quite a few of the boys, too).

 - In the university expansion of The Sims 2, college Sims can become the big man on campus by having a full influence bar (basically, 20 friends at once).

 - Luero from Ears for Elves thrives as this.
-He doesn't need people to know, his KNOWS people know.
+He doesn't need people to know, he KNOWS people know.

 - Zill from Zoophobia is the guy everybody wants to know, and who everybody else wants to be, all without even realizing it.

-- Josh Mankey might better qualify...smart, cute and popular.
-He was with Kim for the first two seasons before ending up with Tara and Put on a Bus.
+- Josh Mankey might better qualify...smart, cute, and popular.
+He was with Kim for the first two seasons before ending up with Tara and being Put on a Bus.